 - The 1997 Record of Decision (ROD) issued by the NYSDEC directed installation of a state-of-the-art groundwater treatment system to replace the interim system.

-- A separate Record of Decision for off-site groundwater, released by the NYSDEC in late 2014, approved Lockheed Martin’s proposal to upgrade the capacity of OU-1 from 730 gallons per minute to 850 gallons per minute by adding an additional deeper well for extracting groundwater from the plume for treatment.
+- A separate Record of Decision for off-site groundwater, released by the NYSDEC in late 2014, approved Lockheed Martin’s proposal to upgrade the capacity of OU-1 from 730 gallons per minute to 850 gallons per minute by adding a deeper well to extract groundwater for treatment.

-- To clean up the contaminated groundwater that had already moved off site, Lockheed Martin constructed a second interim off-site groundwater treatment system (Operating Unit-2, OU-2) in June 2004 just south of the Great Neck South school property at a former water supply treatment facility.
+- To clean up the contaminated groundwater that had already moved off site, Lockheed Martin constructed a second interim off-site groundwater treatment system (Operable Unit-2, OU-2) in June 2004 just south of the Great Neck South school property at a former water supply facility.

 - The Record of Decision issued by the NYSDEC in late 2014 approved Lockheed Martin’s proposal to continue operating OU-2 at its present rate of 500 gallons per minute.

-- It also approved Lockheed Martin’s plan to provide funding to protect the public water supply in the wider area, working with the two water providers, Manhassett-Lakeville Water Authority and Water Authority of Great Neck North.
+- The Record of Decision also approved Lockheed Martin’s plan to provide funding to protect the public water supply in the wider area, working with the two water providers, Manhasset-Lakeville Water District and Water Authority of Great Neck North.

-- Monitoring well sampling and laboratory analysis will continue to track movement of groundwater contaminants.
+- Monitoring well sampling and laboratory analyses will continue to track movement of groundwater contaminants.
 Samples from these wells provide early warning of the need to add or adjust wellhead treatment systems.

-- Since the two operating units, OU-1 and OU-2, have begun working, more than 55,000 pounds of volatile organic compounds have been removed from the on-site property and the groundwater plume.
+- Since the two operating units, OU-1 and OU-2, began operations, more than 57,000 pounds of volatile organic compounds have been removed from the groundwater plume.

-- The two units have prevented further migration of the plume and captured groundwater from those areas with the highest contaminant concentrations and return clean water to the aquifer.
+- The two units capture groundwater from those areas with the highest contaminant concentrations and return clean water to the aquifer.

 - For more information view the Great Neck Fact Sheet Fall 2018.